bhyleee/bats_radar_tracker/README.md

    Example:
     ```bash
-    python main.py 2023-06-01 2023-06-01 KDAX --hours 1 --start_time 2000
+    python main.py 2023-06-01 2023-06-02 KDAX --hours 1 --start_time 2000
     ```

-2. Other Functionalities:
-...
+2. Model output: the application creates directories of both the individual classifed scenes and the aggregated scenes.
+The classified scenes are found in the data/classified directory.
+Temporal aggregation can be adjusted with modification of the code.

 ## Dataset
-1. The reference data used for model training and testing are hosted on in the data/reference directory hosted on Zenodo.
+1. The reference data used for model training and testing are hosted on Zenodo or can be requested.
 2. The radar data is sourced from the NOAA NEXRAD data repository and accessed through the Python packages Py-ART and NEXRADAWS.
 For the purposes of demonstration, a sample dataset is included in the data/ directory hosted on Zenodo.